Frequently Asked Questions

 Far infrared wavelengths show the most similarity to the infrared heat produced by the human body.
 It can be easily captured by water molecules in the body before releasing energy.
 The human body can produce far infrared wavelengths at about 9.4 microns, which is why they feel quite natural and normal to us.
 Many find that they experience improved and strengthened energy levels after being exposed to far infrared heat through a sauna.

 Infrared saunas are different than traditional saunas because the unit isn’t heated with hot rocks or steam.
 Instead, they are equipped with advanced features that help to create and maintain quality infrared heat.
-This process warms the body from the inside out, resulting in an array of lasting health benefits.
+This process warms the body from the inside out, resulting in a comfortable and enjoyable experience.

 Jacuzzi® Saunas create an ideal environment for rest, rejuvenation and healing with infrared therapy within the means of your home.
 Crafted with durable materials and an expert design, infrared saunas are equipped with a variety of features to help you make the most of your at-home sauna experience long-term.